Bayesian Analysis on Limiting the Student-$t$ Linear Regression Model: Introduction

-O'Hagan (1990) presents the concept of $credence$, which measures the degree of the tail's information.
-As Andrade and O'Hagan (2006) mention, credence represents how much we are prepared to believe in one source of information rather than another in the case of conflict; it is represented by the index of a regularly varying function.
-Andrade and O'Hagan (2011) show that in a univariate model, many observations that are located close enough create a larger credence, which equals the sum of each credence of the observations.
-When an outlier is far from the group of non-outliers with the same heavy-tailed distribution, the information of the group of non-outliers creates larger credibility, or credence.
-Thus, the posterior distribution is located closer to the non-outliers, and is robust against the outlier.
-Andrade and O'Hagan (2011) establish the sufficient conditions for robust modeling against a single outlier in $n$ samples for a univariate model using regular variation theory.
+O'Hagan (1990) proposed the concept of $credence$, which measures the degree of the tail's information.
+Andrade and O'Hagan (2006) defined credence as the extent to which a source of information is more credible than another in a conflict; this is represented as the index of a regularly varying function.
+Andrade and O'Hagan (2011) showed that in a univariate model, multiple observations located sufficiently close create a larger credence, which equals the sum of each credence of the observations.
+When an outlier is far from the group of non-outliers with the same heavy-tailed distribution, the information of the group of non-outliers creates larger credibility or credence.
+Thus, the posterior distribution is located closer to the non-outliers and is robust against the outlier.
+Andrade and O'Hagan (2011) established sufficient conditions for robust modeling against a single outlier in $n$ samples for a univariate model using the regular variation theory.
 The sufficient condition requires the minimum number of non-outliers to be robust against an outlier.
-O'Hagan and Pericchi (2012) review previous studies on the resolution of the conflict.
+O'Hagan and Pericchi (2012) reviewed previous studies on the resolution of the conflict.